message/iata/US.md

 This does not apply to:
 - nationals of USA;
 - passengers with a Permanent Resident/Resident Alien Card (Form I-551);
-- passengers with an Authorization for Parole of an Alien into the United States (Form I-512);
 - spouses of nationals and of residents of the USA;
 - children of nationals and of residents of the USA, or passengers with an IR-4 or IH-4 visa;
 - parents/guardians of a national or a residents of the USA, who is unmarried and younger than 21 years;